The Devil is in the Detail

 Realism is the product of natural imperfections working in harmony.
 The balance between environmental reflections, the subject, and the nuances of what the camera captures are essential to lifelike imagery.

 Technical correctness will not work.
-It is the paradox of imperfection that creates the illusion of perfection.
+In retouching, it is the paradox of imperfection that creates the illusion of perfection.

-So we carefully set about including fake environmental reflections, chromatic aberrations, added mechanical noise to match the image grain.
+This is why we use retouching, to carefully set about including fake environmental reflections, chromatic aberrations, added mechanical noise to match the image grain.
 With this, forced blurring and other imperfections will come together to give you a believable image.